To fight pandemic, people gave up liberties. Will they get them back?

 For many citizens, sacrificing civil liberties was a necessary and worthwhile trade-off in the bid to “flatten the curve.”
 Now, civil libertarians are assessing the short- and long-term ramifications of often unprecedented steps.
 At issue is whether governments bolstered a sense of partnership with their citizens or squandered trust.
 The balance between compulsion and cooperation may shape the response to future public emergencies.

 “That tension is long-standing, liberty versus security.
-Are they complementary substitutes?” says Marcella Alsan, professor of public policy at Harvard Kennedy School.
+Are they complements or substitutes?” says Marcella Alsan, professor of public policy at Harvard Kennedy School.
 “What’s interesting about the current situation, and particularly prior to the development of the vaccines ... was basically, How willing were people to go along with these restrictions?
 What were they willing to sacrifice and what were they not willing to sacrifice?”

 Why We Wrote This

-Note: Correction: This article has been updated to the correct the following quote by Prof. Marcella Alsan: “That tension is long-standing, liberty versus security.
-Are they complements or substitutes?”